-Since 1994, Medical Action has increased revenues at a compounded rate of 12.3%.
-Over the last six years, that's up to 14.6% -- over the last two, a blockbuster 17.9%.
+Since 1994, Medical Action has increased revenues at a compounded rate of 13.3%.
+Over the last six years, that's up to 15.5% -- over the last two, a blockbuster 24.8%.
 Notice a trend here?
-Sales are growing and they're growing at a faster and faster rate (another tip of the hat to Hidden Gems).
-How do they do it?
+Sales are growing, and they're growing at a faster and faster rate (another tip of the hat to Hidden Gems).
+How does it do it?

 Can Medical Action compete?

 Yes, through sound strategic vision and excellent management.
 Two recent acquisitions -- one being the Biosafety Division of Maxxim Medical -- bolstered the company's position in infectious waste containment.
 And both were integrated quickly and are accretive to earnings.
-This pattern has been repeated over eight years, translating into consistent sales growth and six years of earnings growth.
+This pattern has been repeated over nine years, translating into consistent sales growth and seven years of earnings growth.